MrPekar98/Tab2KG-benchmark/README.md

 Make sure to not include a dataset that wasn't included when setting up the setup.

 Executing the benchmark is simple.
+First, open `benchmark.sh` and insert a Gemini API key in the string for the variable `API_KEY`.
 Similar to setting up the benchmark, run the following commands to start the entire benchmark pipeline.

 ```bash